-- "(a) In General.-Notwithstanding any other provision of this Act, a person shall not be subject to this Act and the regulations promulgated under this Act solely based on the person undertaking directly or indirectly engaging in any ancillary activities. - "(b) Exceptions.-Subsection (a) shall not be construed to apply to the antimanipulation, antifraud, or false reporting enforcement authorities of the Commission.
+- "(a) In General.- Notwithstanding any other provision of this Act, a person shall not be subject to this Act and the regulations promulgated under this Act solely based on the person undertaking any ancillary activities. - "(b) Exceptions.
+Subsection (a) shall not be construed to apply to the anti-fraud, anti-manipulation, directly or indirectly engaging in any of the following activities, whether singly or in combination, in relation to the operation or false reporting enforcement authorities of the Commission.